MicrosoftDocs/quantum-docs/articles/includes/how-to-submit-resources-estimation-include-qsharp-local.md

 ## Run the Resource Estimator

-The Resource Estimator offers [six pre-defined qubit parameters](xref:microsoft.quantum.overview.resources-estimator#physical-qubit-parameters), four of which have gate-based instruction sets and two that have a Majorana instruction set.
+The Resource Estimator offers [six predefined qubit parameters](xref:microsoft.quantum.overview.resources-estimator#physical-qubit-parameters), four of which have gate-based instruction sets and two that have a Majorana instruction set.
 It also offers two [quantum error correction codes](xref:microsoft.quantum.overview.resources-estimator#quantum-error-correction-codes), `surface_code` and `floquet_code`.

 In this example, you run the Resource Estimator using the `qubit_gate_us_e3` qubit parameter and the `surface_code` quantum error correction code.